What is a malignant narcissist?

 They have the potential to destroy families, workplaces, communities, and entire nations.

-They make a strong statement in how they dress, whichever that is to them, some might be smart in suits high powered jobs with the homes and cars to match, some will be the gym bod in the gym gear and muscles, some will be the tough, hard, don’t mess with me look. ( people can look this way and not be narcissistic.) some can be the tattoos, the reputation, whatever it is to that individual narcissist.
+They make a strong statement in how they dress, whichever that is to them.
+Some might be smart in suits high powered jobs with the homes and cars to match, and some will be the gym bod in the gym gear and muscles, some will be the tough, hard, don’t mess with me look. ( people can look this way and not be narcissistic.) some can be the tattoos, the reputation, or whatever it is to that individual narcissist.
 Malignants are big on appearance, whatever that appearance is to them.

 They will show fake empathy to follows to protect themselves, to get followers to protect them.
 People either love and respect them or genuinely fear them both will carry out their demands.